 DG: What most appealed to you about joining forces with The Balvenie and William Grant & Sons for this Series?

 AB: I’ve been a fan of the brand for a long time.
 I guess you can say I was waiting for the right brand to come along, and this is a product that I like, and one that is very well-made, by some extremely passionate people as I have found out since starting to work with them.
 The Balvenie came to me with the idea to celebrate these kind of lone wolf craftspeople, and it’s something that just clicked.
 Seeing these craftspeople that have real passion for their work is exciting to me, and their stories deserved to be told.

 DG: Lastly, what meal or dish did you eat growing up that still reminds you of that youthful wonder that inevitably stirred your curiosities as a chef?

 AB: I wrote about this in Kitchen Confidential but it still holds true all these years later: the oyster.
 I’ve had countless inventive, amazing, life-changing meals and dishes in the many years since, but it all goes back to that first, simple, freshly-shucked oyster.
 The surprise and wonder I felt as a young kid that something could taste so completely of the sea and so unbelievably different from everything I had ever experienced – it’s inspired my curiosities ever since.

-Every time I watch a show he’s working on or listen to him talk, I am continually inspired that the world is not only vast and extraordinary but worth our attention and respect.
+Every time I watch a show he’s working on like Parts Unknown or listen to Tony talk, I am continually inspired that the world is not only vast and extraordinary but worth our attention and respect.
 A huge thank you to Tony for taking the time in the midst of traveling and filming to do this interview and to the Balvenie crew for making this possible.
 I (as I’m sure are my readers) am eternally grateful …